 Can student loans be discharged in chapter 7 bankruptcy?

 You can discharge student loans in a chapter 7 case.
 But it’s not automatic.
-Bankruptcy laws require you open a lawsuit asking the court to discharge your student loans as an undue hardship.
+Under current bankruptcy laws, filing student loan bankruptcy requires you first open a lawsuit asking the court to discharge your student loans as an undue hardship.

 In my experience, because chapter 7 bankruptcy cases are over pretty quickly, most student loan borrowers file the lawsuit after their other unsecured debt is discharged in bankruptcy.